kosshi-net/scuep/README.md

 shuf ~/playlist | scuep -
 ```
 If no new playlist is given, player will resume from previous state.
-Using ``--nosave`` will not save state (new playlist or playing track).
-You should still not run multiple instances of it, all will attempt to listen
-the same fifo file for remote control.

 Accepted playlist format is just absolute paths to files with the exception of CUE:
 ```